mcabbott/Tullio.jl/README.md

 Used by itself the macro writes ordinary nested loops much like [`Einsum.@einsum`](https://github.com/ahwillia/Einsum.jl).
 One difference is that it can parse more expressions (such as the convolution `M`, and worse).
-Another is that it will use multi-threading (via [`Threads.@spawn`](https://julialang.org/blog/2019/07/multithreading/)), dividing large enough arrays into blocks.
+Another is that it will use multi-threading (via [`Threads.@spawn`](https://julialang.org/blog/2019/07/multithreading/)) and recursive tiling, on large enough arrays.
 But it also co-operates with various other packages, provided they are loaded before the macro is called:

-* It can use [`LoopVectorization.@avx`](https://github.com/chriselrod/LoopVectorization.jl) to speed many things up.
+* It uses [`LoopVectorization.@avx`](https://github.com/chriselrod/LoopVectorization.jl) to speed many things up.
 (Disable with `avx=false`.)
 On a good day this will match the speed of OpenBLAS for matrix multiplication.

-* It can use [`TensorOperations.@tensor`](https://github.com/Jutho/TensorOperations.jl) on expressions which this understands.
+* It uses [`TensorOperations.@tensor`](https://github.com/Jutho/TensorOperations.jl) on expressions which this understands.
 (Disable with `tensor=false`.)
 These must be Einstein-convention contractions of one term; none of the examples above qualify.

-* It can use [`KernelAbstractions.@kernel`](https://github.com/JuliaGPU/KernelAbstractions.jl) to make a GPU version.
+* It uses [`KernelAbstractions.@kernel`](https://github.com/JuliaGPU/KernelAbstractions.jl) to make a GPU version.
 (Disable with `cuda=false`.)
 This is somewhat experimental, and may not be fast.

 The macro also tries to provide a gradient for use with [Tracker](https://github.com/FluxML/Tracker.jl) or [Zygote](https://github.com/FluxML/Zygote.jl). <!-- or [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl). -->
 (Disable with `grad=false`, or `nograd=A`.)
 This is done in one of two ways: